-(i) shall be conducted within 10 school days of the building administrator's receipt of the referral; and days, the Chairperson will offer the parent an opportunity for an informal meeting with the person who made the referral, professionals most familiar with the proposed evaluation and counsel or an advisor of the parent's choice.
+- (i) shall be conducted within 10 school days of the building administrator's receipt of the referral; and - (ii) shall not impede a Committee on Special Education from continuing its duties and functions under this Part. - If the parent does not consent to the initial evaluation within thirty (30) days, the Chairperson will offer the parent an opportunity for an informal meeting with the person who made the referral, professionals most familiar with the proposed evaluation and counsel or an advisor of the parent's choice.
 The reasons for the referral will be discussed and if both the parent and the person submitting the referral agree in writing, the referral will be withdrawn.
 If the referral is not withdrawn and the parent continues to withhold consent, the chairperson may recommend that the Board appoint an impartial hearing officer to hear evidence and testimony on the need for evaluation.